zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/Ladder_Creation/Ladder_Creation.md

 # Preparation of pPSU1/2 100 bp and 1 kb ladders

+This protocol yields 2.5 mL of 100 bp and 1 kb ladder, each.
+Scale accordingly.

 1. Mix the following in 1.5 mL tubes:

 | Reagent              | Amount    |